Boiler-Blockchain/React_app_template/README.md

 - [Ethereum Stack Exchange](https://ethereum.stackexchange.com/) - Q&A
 - [Hardhat Discord](https://hardhat.org/discord) - Get help
 - [Developer DAO](https://www.developerdao.com/) - Web3 developer community

-### Common Beginner Questions

-**Q: Is test ETH real money?**
-A: No!
-Sepolia ETH has no real-world value.
-It's just for testing.

-**Q: Can I convert test ETH to real ETH?**
-A: No, they're on different networks and have no exchange value.

-**Q: How much does mainnet deployment cost?**
-A: Usually $50-$500 depending on contract complexity and gas prices.

-**Q: Do I need to pay for every increment?**
-A: Yes, any state change on blockchain costs gas.
-Reading is free.

-**Q: What if I lose my private key?**
-A: There's no recovery.
-Always backup your keys securely.

-**Q: Can I change my deployed contract?**
-A: No, contracts are immutable.
-You'd need to deploy a new version.

 ## 🌐 Official Documentation